Qiskit/qiskit-serverless/repository/README.md

 ### Usage

-To run the API you just need to run:
+To run the API you just need to execute:

 ```shell
 python manage.py runserver